De Havilland Sea Vixen

-The de Havilland DH.110 Sea Vixen is a British twin-engine, twin boom-tailed, two-seat, carrier-based fleet air-defence fighter flown by the Royal Navy's Fleet Air Arm from the 1950s to the early 1970s.
-The Sea Vixen was designed by the de Havilland Aircraft Company during the late 1940s at its Hatfield aircraft factory in Hertfordshire, developed from the company's earlier first generation jet fighters.
+The de Havilland DH.110 Sea Vixen is a British twin-engine, twin boom-tailed, two-seat, carrier-based fleet air-defence fighter flown by the Fleet Air Arm of the Royal Navy from the 1950s to the early 1970s.
+The Sea Vixen was designed by the de Havilland Aircraft Company during the late 1940s at its Hatfield factory in Hertfordshire, developed from the company's earlier first generation jet fighters.
 (Note: The Sea Vixen was the final and largest development of the de Havilland Vampire and de Havilland Venom family) It was later called the Hawker Siddeley Sea Vixen after de Havilland was absorbed by the Hawker Siddeley Corporation in 1960.

 The Sea Vixen had the distinction of being the first British two-seat combat aircraft to achieve supersonic speed, albeit not in level flight.
 Operating from British aircraft carriers, it was used in combat over Tanganyika and over Yemen during the Aden Emergency.
-In 1972, the Sea Vixen was phased out in favour of the American-made McDonnell Douglas Phantom FG.1 interceptor.
+In 1972, the Sea Vixen was retired in favour of the American-made McDonnell Douglas Phantom FG.1 interceptor.
 There have been no flying Sea Vixens since 2017.

 Development

 Origins

 In 1946, the de Havilland Aircraft Company conducted discussions with the British Admiralty on its requirements for a future jet-powered all-weather, radar-equipped fighter.
-From these talks, it became clear that the aircraft would need a crew of two to handle its radar and navigation equipment, as well as to fly the fighter, and that two engines were required for a safety factor over the ocean, and that swept wings were desirable.
+From these talks, it became clear that the aircraft would need a crew of two to handle its radar and navigation equipment, as well as to fly the fighter, and that two engines were required for safety over the ocean, and that swept wings were desirable.
 The fighter would also have a moderate wing loading for manoeuvrability at altitude and acceptable takeoff and landing performance from aircraft carriers.
-Highly effective wing flaps would be needed for landing and taking off.

-de Havilland decided to pursue development of a design to meet the requirements of the British Royal Navy.
-The proposed aircraft, which was designated as the DH.110 by de Havilland, was a twin-engined all-weather fighter.
+Highly effective wing flaps would be needed for landing and taking off. de Havilland decided to pursue development of a design to meet the Navy requirements.
+The proposed aircraft, the DH.110, was a twin-engined all-weather fighter.